KORINZ/housing-price-prediction/README.md

 <h1 align="center"> Housing Price Predication with Machine Learning </h1>
 </div>

-Using California census data (1990) to build a model of housing prices.
-The data includes **longitude**, **latitude**, **housing_median_age**, **total_rooms**, **total_bedrooms**, **population**, **households**, **median_income**, **median_house_value**, and **ocean_proximity** for each district.
+An end-to-end machine learning project that uses California census data (1990) to build a model of housing prices.
+The data includes
+**longitude**, **latitude**, **housing_median_age**, **total_rooms**, **total_bedrooms**, **population**, **households**,
+**median_income**, **median_house_value**, and **ocean_proximity** for each district.
 The model should learn from this data and be able to predict the median housing price in any district given